limpkin/mooltipass/README.md

 **How secure is the Mooltipass?**
 We are using the most secure encryption algorithms and designed our case to make physical tampering practically impossible.
 Our solution is therefore perfectly suited for individuals wanting to improve their credentials safety.

 **Are you planning to make a wireless version?**
 The Mooltipass isn't wireless to skip the added costs of a lithium-ion battery and a wireless interface.
-Customer survey also let us know that having a USB cable wasn't a problem from most use cases.
+Customer survey also let us know that having a USB cable wasn't a problem for most use cases.

 **How are the credentials sent to the computer?**
 The Mooltipass is enumerated as a composite HID keyboard / HID proprietary device.
 The credentials are sent over the HID proprietary channel when using the browser plugin and over the keyboard channel when using the Mooltipass through its touch interface.

 **Is it still possible to sniff the passwords sent over HID?**
 In theory yes.
 As mentioned in our project description the Mooltipass aims at reducing the number of attack vectors to a minimum: the device basically types your password as if you were doing it yourself.
 Perfect security could only be achieved by sharing dedicated secrets with every possible service and website... which is practically impossible to do.

-**If you can export your encrypted credentials, does this mean someone could crack them?**
+**If I can export my encrypted credentials, does this mean someone could crack them?**
-In short, no. We are using AES-256 encryption in CTR mode, bruteforcing the encrypted credentials takes dozens of years.
+In short, no. We are using AES-256 encryption in CTR mode, bruteforcing the encrypted credentials takes more than fifty years.

 **If it is open source, does it mean it is less secure?**
 Not at all.
 Having our code open source allows everyone to check our security implementation, which actually leads to a better code quality and more trust from our final users.